1j01/ooplie/README.md

 It should let you write code that isn't understood and subsequently implement in detail.

+It could automatically search for modules related to code you type that isn't understood.
+When typed, when run, or at the click of a button.
+(A button's probably good.)

 It would try to show you what's going on with the program as much as possible.
 I'd add a dynamic underline to "Every N seconds" / "After N seconds" representing the timer, and maybe underlines to any line of code being executed.